EPCCed/APT-python4hpc/lectures/03/README.md

 ---

-# `cimport`

-- `cimport` is Cython syntax (not recognised by Python interpreter)

-- Imports header file describing external C code (data types, function signatures, variables, etc.) to be able to use these within Cython code
-    - May need to include path in `setup.py` for Cython compiler to find relevant C header files, e.g. for `cimport` `numpy` may need to add:

-    ```
-    include_dirs=["numpy_include()]
-    ```

-- Does not imply import of any Python objects from the named `cimport`ed module

----

 # `nogil=True`

-- `nogil=True` tells Cython to generate C code that will release the GIL
+- `nogil=True` tells Cython to generate C code that releases the GIL
-  - Must not manipulate Python objects in any way
+  - Cython code in parallel region must not manipulate Python objects
-     - Cython compiler will complain
+     - otherwise Cython compiler will (probably!) complain
-     - like Numba's `nopython` mode
-  - Must not *call* anything that manipulates Python objects without first re-acquiring the GIL
+  - Must also not *call* any other code that manipulates Python objects

-- Key to threaded performance
-  - Otherwise Cython might generate C code that hands over to PVM
+- Successfully using `nogil=True` is key to performant OpenMP threading
+    - Because proxy indicator for "no interaction with Python interpreter"
+        - i.e. what Numba calls `nopython=True`
+    - No Python interpreter <--> machine code transition overheads
+        - would likely destroy multithreading efficiency
+    - May care less about concurrent execution with Python threads

 - Programmer responsible for ensuring thread safety!
+  - within Cython parallel region
-  - within code block, and of any code called
+  - within/between any other code called

 ---